askui/askui/docs/docs/general/07-Troubleshooting/index.md

 # Support

-* Join our [Discord Community](https://discord.gg/UHSZ99Xhx2) to get help from fellow users and askui staff.
+* Join our [Discord Community](https://discord.gg/UHSZ99Xhx2) to get help from fellow users and AskUI staff.
 You need to [create a Discord account](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started) first if you do not have one already.